katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 ## Create your first Katalon Studio plugin

 This tutorial walks you through creating your first Katalon Studio plugin.
+The plugin can print a hello message in Console after it was installed successfully in Katalon Studio and hooks into Katalon Studio execution event.

+You can find the source code of this tutorial at: (https://github.com/katalon-studio/katalon-studio-sample-plugin)https://github.com/katalon-studio/katalon-studio-sample-plugin.

 A Katalon Studio plugin is a Maven-based Java project, and also an [OSGI bundle](https://www.google.com/search?q=ogsi+bundle&oq=ogsi+bundle&aqs=chrome..69i57j0l5.2074j0j7&sourceid=chrome&ie=UTF-8) project.

-A Katalon Studio contains these components:
+A plugin contains these components:
 - The `pom.xml` describes your plugin, what it is (name, version, vendor,...).
 - The `plugin.xml` tells Katalon Studio about all extensions of your plugin.
 - All packaged codes of your plugin.